scottfr/SystemsBook/Environment/environment.md

 {"geometry":{"x":0,"y":0,"width":100,"height":100},"alpha":"Gap","omega":"Flow","create":"Link"}

+Now we add a goal and compare the goal to the current value.

 DIAGRAM

 When you look at the model admittedly we added [Gap] which we haven't addressed before.
 This was done so we could explicitly plot the difference between the value of [Current] and [Goal].

-Now assign values to the various primitives.

 {"attribute":"InitialValue","target":"Current","value":"0"}